MAz-Codes/Fragmenta/README.md

 Please read the following carefully:

 - I do not really recommend running Fragmenta on Mac.
-My tests on an M1 Macbook Pro was extremely slow.
+My tests on an M1 Macbook Pro were extremely slow.
 - If you want more coherent results, use the larger model.
 - The initial installation can take a long time.
 Go make yourself a cup of coffee while that happens!
 - This is an experimental one-person operation, fixes can take a while.